Blood and Lace: Home media

+Blood and Lace was unavailable on home media for decades after its theatrical showings, failing to receive a VHS release.
+The film received a Blu-ray/DVD combo release from Shout!
+Factory on November 24, 2015, marking its first-ever home media release.
+For this release, the film was re-rated R by the American Motion Picture Association for "some violence."
+This edition went out of print in 2019, though Kino Lorber would later reissue the film on Blu-ray in late 2024 as part of their Kino Cult sub-label.

 Reception

+Critical response

-Upon its release, Blood and Lace was considered to be one of the "sickest" films to receive a GP rating (precursor to the PG rating), which allowed audience members of all ages to attend.
-This was attributed to the film's exhibition of graphic murder scenes, namely the clawhammer murder scene at the beginning of the film.
+Upon its release, Blood and Lace proved controversial for its violent content, particularly its opening murder scene, given that the film's GP rating allowed audience members of all ages to attend.
 In retrospect, Melody Patterson said that she had "never considered the film that gory because the effects were so bad.
 Even Vic Tayback's mask that he wears running around was phony looking."

 The film received mostly negative critical reception.
 The New York Times said of the film: "There's a good deal of blood and a minimum of logic, or lace for that matter, in Blood and Lace, which was exposed in local theaters yesterday, to illustrate, we assume, that horror can be both vague and silly... [it is] a low-grade exercise in shadows, screams, traumas and slayings that are largely more laughable than shocking."
 The New York Post said: "The story manages to keep you guessing all the way to its macabre end, if you can stand it that long."
 Ann Guarino of the New York Daily News said: "The cast tries to bring believability to the plot, but the audience couldn't help laughing in the wrong places."
 The Motion Picture Guide gave the film a middling review, stating that it "manage to keep some tension despite murky photography and muddy sound."

+Lou Cedrone of The Evening Sun derided Blood and Lace as "a nasty, ugly little film that critics have labeled as low camp, but I can't go along with them", adding that the film should not be viewed by children despite is GP rating.

-A review published in Variety was also middling, noting: "Director Gilbert settles for fast pace to cover actors' inadequacies, [and] does manage to work up [a] nail-chewer climax...
+A review published in Variety was also mixed, noting: "Director Gilbert settles for fast pace to cover actors' inadequacies, [and] does manage to work up [a] nail-chewer climax...
 Miss Grahame makes some brave stabs at cutting through the silliness, but eventually succumbs to the uneven style of acting supplied by the remaining cast members."